wein.plus

 Zweitwein - Château Latour Grand Vin, Second Vin, Troisième Vin

 Designation (also second label) for a significantly cheaper and simpler line of a winery that is marketed under a different name than the Grand Vin (first wine).
-This is most common in Bordeaux, but the term is also used in other regions and countries.
-The best wines from the best sites are used for the main wine.
-The philosophy or the criteria are quite different for each château and can also change with each vintage.
-These are, for example, grapes from vineyards with younger vines (about 10 to 15 years), grapes from sites of lower quality compared to the first sites, batches from the pre-harvest, wines from the second pressing and wines from poorer barrel samples.
-In bad vintages, it can happen that the production of the first wine is dispensed with, for example in 1987 at Château Lafleur and in 1991 at Château Cheval Blanc.
-Especially in very good years, the second wine often offers much better value for money, because the Grands Vins cost at least twice as much.
-Since 1993, it has been permissible to use the additional designations Château or Domaine for the second or third wine.
+This is particularly common in Bordeaux, but the term is also used in other regions and countries.
+The best wines from the best vineyards are used for the main wine.
+The philosophy and criteria vary greatly from château to château and can also change from vintage to vintage.
+These are, for example, grapes from vineyards with younger vines (around 10 to 15 years old), grapes from lower quality sites compared to the first vineyards, pre-harvest batches, wines from the second pressing and wines from poorer barrel samples.
+In poor vintages, it can happen that the first wine is not produced, for example in 1987 at Château Lafleur and 1991 at Château Cheval Blanc.
+Especially in very good years, the second wine often offers much better value for money, as the Grands Vins cost at least twice as much.
+Since 1993, it has been permitted to use the additional designations Château or Domaine for the second or third wine.

 Zweitwein - Château Latour Grand Vin, Second Vin, Troisième Vin